manasseh-randriamitsiry/event_symfony/README.md

     "token": "jwt_token_here"
 }

+Notes:
-Note: A secure HTTP-only cookie (BEARER) will also be set containing the JWT token
+- A secure HTTP-only cookie (BEARER) will be set containing the JWT token
+- Account must be verified through email before login is allowed
 ```

 #### Register